4kmal/krekfood/README.md

-# 👨🏻‍💻🍔☕️🥤 KrekFood for Hungry Devs
+# 👨🏻‍💻🍔☕️🥤 KrekFood for Hungry Developers

 > Your AI-powered food Recommendation System plug for krackeddevs to fill their fuel after a late night coding session